sitespeedio/raspberrypi/README.md

 sitespeed.io https://www.sitespeed.io --android
 ```

-If you want to use the internet connection of your Rapsberry Pi and throttle it (in this example as a 4g network) you can run like this:
+If you want to use the internet connection of your Rapsberry Pi and throttle it (in this example as a 4g network) you run your test like this:

 ```
 sitespeed.io https://www.sitespeed.io --android --connectivity.engine throttle -c 4g --gnirehtet